 Sleeping in is always nice, but there are benefits to arriving at a theme park before it opens.
 For one thing, crowds are smaller during the first hour or so, which means you can knock out a couple of must-rides before lines get too long.
 And in summertime, morning hours are the coolest hours.

 An early start can also help if you’re traveling with small children.
 Once midday crankiness creeps up, take a hotel intermission.
 After a quick bite, a relaxing dip in the pool and maybe a brief nap, head back to hit up more attractions before the evening’s fireworks display.
 That way, you’ll still get in a full day without it feeling like a forced march.

 A day at the theme parks is about comfort, not fashion, so make sure everyone in your group wears comfortable, durable shoes.
-For example, walking the perimeter of Disney's Magic Kingdom will put more than 2 miles on your pedometer alone, and that doesn't come close to accounting for all the mileage you'll accrue once ride queues, bathroom visits, general sightseeing and other considerations are factored in!
+For example, walking the perimeter of Magic Kingdom® Park at Walt Disney World Resort will put more than 2 miles on your pedometer alone, and that doesn’t come close to accounting for all the mileage you’ll accrue once ride queues, bathroom visits, general sightseeing and other considerations are factored in!

 If you do wind up getting a bad case of blistered feet, all of our parks have first-aid stations where you can get Band-Aids and other ways to ease any discomfort.
 But prevention is the best medicine here.

 They’re Going Left — So Go Right